Cheapest Knee Replacement price in Turkey is € 3,983. Average Knee Replacement cost in Turkey is € 9,707 where prices can go as high as € 13,277.

 Approximately nine out of ten patients experience a sudden relief from pain in the knee area after surgery.
-It is essential for the patient to see a physical therapist after surgery and to continue working with the therapist for at least 2 months after the procedure is complete.
+After the surgery, it is crucial to contact with a physical therapist, and for 2 months, the patient should see the physical therapist to follow the instructions.

-Knee surgery side effects can include bruising, nausea from anaesthesia, knee pain, bleeding, discomfort and dizziness.
+Side effects of knee replacement operation involve bruising, nausea from anesthesia, knee pain, bleeding, discomfort, and dizziness.

-The average knee replacement success rate based on knee replacement reviews is around 95%.
+There is a 95% success rate of knee replacement surgery based on its reviews.
 Around 90% of prosthesis last 10 years and 80% last more than 20 years before requiring revision surgery.

 - Knee replacement pain - how long does it last?

 Even though the knee replacement operation itself is not painful, during the recovery period from the knee replacement surgery and physical therapy sessions, patients might experience pain and discomfort, which would last for about 4 days.